1st Iowa Infantry Regiment: Wilson's Creek and mustering out

 An 1861 depiction of Lyon leading the 1st Iowa at Wilson's Creek, shortly before his death.

 Meanwhile, components of the Missouri State Guard under Major General Sterling Price had combined forces with a Confederate army led by Brigadier General Benjamin McCulloch.
 This combined force began an advance towards Springfield on July 31.
 Lyon, unaware that Price and McCulloch had joined forces, began an advance from Springfield on August 1, hoping to defeat in detail the Confederates and Missouri State Guardsmen.
 On August 2, a portion of Lyon's command routed some Missouri State Guard cavalry in the Battle of Dug Springs.
 Two companies of the 1st Iowa were present at Dug Springs, being aligned on the right of the command.
 Having learned that McCulloch and Price had combined, Lyon ordered a withdrawal to Springfield on August 4.

+1904 illustration of Sergeant Jim Grant carrying company C's flag at Wilson's Creek.

 On August 6, the regiment believed that its term of enlistment had expired, believing that its term of service began when it was placed into service by Iowa authorities.
 The regiment held a vote that resulted in a decision to remain in the service, as a battle was about to occur.
 Instead, the units term of service was actually calculated from the date of its mustering in to federal service, with the true expiration of enlistment being August 14.
 McCulloch and Price camped their forces along Wilson's Creek, and after much urging from Price, McCulloch decided on August 9 to attack Lyon in Springfield the next day.
 Lyon, in turn, had decided to attack as well, despite being outnumbered.
 For the upcoming battle, the Iowans were placed in Lyon's 4th Brigade, which was commanded by Colonel George Dietzler.
 The 4th Brigade, along with the 1st and 3rd Brigades, advanced with Lyon, while the 2nd Brigade moved with Sigel to strike the enemy position in the rear.
 Merritt led the regiment into battle, as Bates was left sick in Springfield.
 As the federals moved out on the evening of August 9, the Iowans sang loudly on the march, which made Lyon worried that the men would not fight well due to levity.